forsonny/Enhanced-Cursor-Memory-Bank-System/docs/USAGE.md

   ```
   /memory promote working_decisions.md
   ```
+  The AI will suggest what content to move from short-term to long-term memory.

 - `/memory archive <file>` - Archive memory that's no longer relevant
   ```
   /memory archive old_patterns.md
   ```
+  The AI will provide instructions for archiving.

 - `/memory consolidate <files>` - Combine related memories
   ```
   /memory consolidate auth_*.md authentication.md
   ```
+  The AI will ask to see the source files, then provide consolidated content.

 ### Memory Search